-'''

-cmake .. -G"Visual Studio 15 2017 Win64" -T v140,cuda=8.0 -DUSE_CUDA=ON
+cmake .. -G"Visual Studio 15 2017 Win64" -T v140,cuda=8.0 -DUSE_CUDA=ON cmake --build . --target xgboost --config Release

-'''

 The above cmake configuration run will create an xgboost.sln solution file in the build directory.
 Build this solution in release mode as a x64 build, either from Visual studio or from command line: